Progesterone: Lobuloalveolar development

-Progesterone plays an important role in breast development in women.
-In conjunction with prolactin, it mediates lobuloalveolar maturation of the mammary glands during pregnancy to allow for milk production and thus lactation and breastfeeding of offspring following parturition (childbirth).
-Estrogen induces expression of the PR in breast tissue and hence progesterone is dependent on estrogen to mediate lobuloalveolar development.
+Progesterone plays an important role in breast development.
+In conjunction with prolactin, it mediates lobuloalveolar maturation of the mammary glands during pregnancy to allow for milk production, and thus lactation and breastfeeding of offspring following parturition (childbirth).
+Estrogen induces expression of the progesterone receptors (PR) in breast tissue, and hence progesterone is dependent on estrogen to mediate lobuloalveolar development.
 It has been found that RANKL is a critical downstream mediator of progesterone-induced lobuloalveolar maturation.
-RANKL knockout mice show an almost identical mammary phenotype to PR knockout mice, including normal mammary ductal development but complete failure of the development of lobuloalveolar structures.
+RANKL knockout mice show an almost identical mammary phenotype to PR knockout mice, including normal mammary ductal development, but complete failure of the development of lobuloalveolar structures.

 Ductal development

-Though to a far lesser extent than estrogen, which is the major mediator of mammary ductal development (via the ERα), progesterone may be involved in ductal development of the mammary glands to some extent as well.
+Though to a far lesser extent than estrogen, which is the major mediator of mammary ductal development (via the ERα), progesterone may also be involved in ductal development of the mammary glands to some extent.
 PR knockout mice or mice treated with the PR antagonist mifepristone show delayed although otherwise normal mammary ductal development at puberty.
 In addition, mice modified to have overexpression of PRA display ductal hyperplasia, and progesterone induces ductal growth in the mouse mammary gland.
 Progesterone mediates ductal development mainly via induction of the expression of amphiregulin, the same growth factor that estrogen primarily induces the expression of to mediate ductal development.
 These animal findings suggest that, while not essential for full mammary ductal development, progesterone seems to play a potentiating or accelerating role in estrogen-mediated mammary ductal development.

 Breast cancer risk

 Progesterone also appears to be involved in the pathophysiology of breast cancer, though its role, and whether it is a promoter or inhibitor of breast cancer risk, has not been fully elucidated.
-Most progestins, or synthetic progestogens, like medroxyprogesterone acetate, have been found to increase the risk of breast cancer in postmenopausal women in combination with estrogen as a component of menopausal hormone therapy.
+Most progestins, or synthetic progestogens, like medroxyprogesterone acetate, have been found to increase the risk of breast cancer in postmenopausal people in combination with estrogen as a component of menopausal hormone therapy.
 The combination of natural oral progesterone or the atypical progestin dydrogesterone with estrogen has been associated with less risk of breast cancer than progestins plus estrogen.
 However, this may simply be an artifact of the low progesterone levels produced with oral progesterone.
 More research is needed on the role of progesterone in breast cancer.